igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 --- abstract

-This document describes protocol independent methods called Explicit Flow Measurement Techniques that employ few marking bits, inside the header of each packet, for loss and delay measurement.
-The endpoints, marking the traffic, signal these metrics to intermediate observers allowing them to measure connection performance, and to locate the network segment where impairments happen.
+This document describes protocol independent methods called Explicit Host-to-Network Flow Measurement Techniques that can be applicable to transport-layer protocols between client and server.
+These methods employ few marking bits inside the header of each packet for performance measurements and require collaborative client and server, since both endpoints cooperate together by marking and mirroring the information back and forward on the round-trip connection.
+Since the endpoints (client and server) expose performance information to an on-path observer, they are especially valuable when applied to protocols that encrypt transport header.
 Different alternatives are considered within this document.
-These signaling methods apply to all protocols but they are especially valuable when applied to protocols that encrypt transport header and do not allow traditional methods for delay and loss detection.

 --- middle

 # Introduction

 Packet loss and delay are hard and pervasive problems of day-to-day network operation.
 Proactively detecting, measuring, and locating them is crucial to maintaining high QoS and timely resolution of crippling end-to-end throughput issues.
-To this effect, in a TCP-dominated world, network operators have been heavily relying on information present in the clear in TCP headers: sequence and acknowledgement numbers and SACKs when enabled (see {{?RFC8517}}).
-These allow for quantitative estimation of packet loss and delay by passive on-path observation.
-Additionally, the problem can be quickly identified in the network path by moving the passive observer around.

-With encrypted protocols, the equivalent transport headers are encrypted and passive packet loss and delay observations are not possible, as described in
+To this effect, network operators have been heavily relying on information present in the clear in transport-layer headers (e.g. TCP sequence and acknowledgment numbers) to allow for quantitative estimation of packet loss and delay by passive on-path observation.
+With encrypted protocols, the transport-layer headers are encrypted and passive packet loss and delay observations are not possible, as also noted in {{TRANSPORT-ENCRYPT}}.
-{{TRANSPORT-ENCRYPT}}.

-Measuring TCP loss and delay between similar endpoints cannot be relied upon to evaluate encrypted protocol loss and delay.
-Different protocols could be routed by the network differently, and the fraction of Internet traffic delivered using protocols other than TCP is increasing every year.
-It is imperative to measure packet loss and delay experienced by encrypted protocol users directly.
+Nevertheless, the accurate measurement of packet loss and delay experienced by encrypted transport-layer protocols is highly desired.
+In this regard, the Alternate-Marking method {{AltMark}} defines a consolidated method to perform packet loss, delay, and jitter measurements on live traffic.
+But, as mentioned in {{IPv6AltMark}}, it mainly applies to a network layer controlled domain managed with a Network Management System (NMS), where the CPE or the PE routers are the starting or the ending nodes.
+For transport-layer headers (e.g. QUIC, TCP), the identification and the marking of the packets on the fly by the on-path network nodes is prevented because of the encrypted headers.
+Therefore,
+{{AltMark}} is not easy to apply to round-trip transport-layer connections.

-This document defines Explicit Flow Measurement Techniques.
-These hybrid measurement path signals (see {{IPPM-METHODS}}) are to be embedded into a transport layer protocol and are explicitly intended for exposing RTT and loss rate information to on-path measurement devices.
-They are designed to facilitate network operations and management and are "beneficial" for maintaining the quality of service (see {{TRANSPORT-ENCRYPT}}).
-These measurement mechanisms are applicable to any transport-layer protocol, and, as an example, the document describes QUIC and TCP bindings.
+This document defines Explicit Host-to-Network Flow Measurement Techniques, which are especially designed for encrypted transport protocols.
+These hybrid measurement methods (see {{IPPM-METHODS}}) are to be embedded into a transport-layer protocol and are explicitly intended for exposing delay and loss rate information to on-path measurement devices.
+Unlike {{AltMark}}, these methods require collaborative endpoints since both client and server mark and mirror the information back and forward on the round-trip connection.
+Also, given that these measurement mechanisms make directly visible the performance information on the path, they do not rely on an external NMS.

-The Explicit Flow Measurement Techniques described in this document can be used alone or in combination with other Explicit Flow Measurement Techniques.
+The Explicit Host-to-Network Flow Measurement Techniques described in this document are applicable to any transport-layer protocol, and, as an example, this document describes QUIC and TCP bindings.
+The different methods can be used alone or combined together.
 Each technique uses a small number of bits and exposes a specific measurement.

-Following the recommendation in {{!RFC8558}} of making path signals explicit, this document proposes adding a small number of dedicated measurement bits to the clear portion of the protocol headers.
-These bits can be added to an unencrypted portion of a header belonging to any protocol layer, e.g. IP (see
+Following the recommendation in {{!RFC8558}} of making path signals explicit, this document proposes adding a small number of dedicated measurement bits to the clear portion of the transport protocol headers.
+These bits can be added to an unencrypted portion of a transport-layer header, e.g. UDP surplus space (see
-{{IP}}) and IPv6 (see {{IPv6}}) headers or extensions, such as {{IPv6AltMark}}, UDP surplus space (see {{UDP-OPTIONS}} and {{UDP-SURPLUS}}), reserved bits in a QUIC v1 header, as already done with the latency Spin bit (see
+{{UDP-OPTIONS}} and {{UDP-SURPLUS}}), reserved bits in a QUIC v1 header, as already done with the latency Spin bit (see {{QUIC-TRANSPORT}}).
-{{QUIC-TRANSPORT}}).

-The measurements are not designed for use in automated control of the network in environments where signal bits are set by untrusted hosts.
-Instead, the signal is to be used for troubleshooting individual flows as well as for monitoring the network by aggregating information from multiple flows and raising operator alarms if aggregate statistics indicate a potential problem.

 The Spin bit, Delay bit and loss bits explained in this document are inspired by
 {{AltMark}}, {{QUIC-MANAGEABILITY}}, {{QUIC-SPIN}}, {{?I-D.trammell-tsvwg-spin}}